Kxi723/site-verification-app/README.md

 The backend handles the core logic and database interactions.

 1. Ensure you have a local PHP environment running (e.g., XAMPP, MAMP, or a standalone PHP server).
-2. Configure your MySQL database and run the initial setup script to create the necessary tables (`job_records`, etc.).
+2. Configure your MySQL database and run the initial setup script to create the necessary tables.
 3. Update your database configuration (e.g., inside `backend/config/`) to match your local MySQL credentials.
 4. Host the `backend` folder on your local server (e.g., `http://localhost/backend`) so the frontend API calls can reach it.